 Maria grew up in the quintessential Greek diner.
 (Think My Big Fat Greek Wedding.)
 Her father (born near Ancient Olympia) and her Chicago-born mother (whose parents immigrated from Steno and Tegeas in Arkadia) taught her life lessons about family, love, and business from behind the restaurant counter.

 When Maria was 5, her father decreed that the family speak only English so he could learn the language, and Maria quickly lost touch with her Greek roots until one day in college when she had an epiphany.
 She thought, I’m Greek!
 But what does that mean?
 She was determined to find out and reclaim her cultural heritage.

 After completing her MBA, Maria went to Greek school to re-learn the language she once spoke with ease.
 She traveled to Greece as often as possible and dove head first into Greek culture.
 That’s when the spark was truly ignited.
 She performed with the Olympian Greek Dance Troupe of Chicago for 8 years and served on the board of directors, during which time she was actively involved in organizing the Metropolis of Chicago Young Adult League conferences.
 Maria is also a past president of the Hellenic Professional Society of Illinois.

 Maria has contributed to three books and her work has been featured in The National Herald, GreekReporter, Harlots’ Sauce Radio, KPHTH magazine, Women.Who.Write, NEO magazine, XPATAthens, and more.

-For the past 17 years, she’s covered all things Greek, writing about Greek people, businesses, organizations, history, faith, culture, travel, food & wine; and more; and has become a sought-after book reviewer.
-Over the years, she’s had the pleasure to interview celebs like Olympia Dukakis, Nia Vardalos, and Maria Menounos; leaders like Ambassador Gianna Angelopoulos, former Massachusetts Governor Michael Dukakis, and the Honorable Judge Charles P. Kocoras; renowned performers, including Mario Frangoulis, George Perris, and Elli Kokkinou; plus countless others.
+For the past 20 years, she’s covered all things Greek, writing about Greek people, businesses, organizations, history, faith, culture, travel, food & wine; and more; and is a sought-after book reviewer.
+Over the years, she’s had the pleasure to interview celebs like Olympia Dukakis, Nia Vardalos, Ultramarathon Dean Karnazes, and Maria Menounos; leaders like Ambassador Gianna Angelopoulos, former Massachusetts Governor Michael Dukakis, and the Honorable Judge Charles P. Kocoras; renowned performers, including Mario Frangoulis, George Perris, and Elli Kokkinou; plus countless others.
 Maria was thrilled to meet and interview two of her longtime idols — Greek-American authors Harry Mark Petrakis and Nicholas Gage.
 Maria recently had the tremendous honor to induct Harry Mark Petrakis into the Chicago Literary Hall of Fame.